SciML/DiffEqDocs.jl/docs/src/solvers/fempoisson_solve.md

 The only available method is `FEMDiffEqPoisson`.
 This method uses a chosen linear solver from IterativeSolvers.jl for a linear problem or a nonlinear solver from NLsolve.jl for a nonlinear problem.
-Additionally, the keyword `method` can be used to specify the

 ### List of Methods